sayful1/shapla-react-components/packages/dashboard-layout/README.md

 # React Sidenav
-A simple side overlay navigation for React.
+A simple dashboard layout to build your app dashboard for React.

 ## Table of contents